shiwanshurahul/shiwanshurahul/README.md

 # 💫 About Me:
-Hi,👋 I'm Shiwanshu—a Computer Science graduate with one year of Software development experience, specializing in Python, SQL, Pandas, Pyspark and Docker, along with strong foundations in C++and AWS.<br>I have owned building and maintaining Python features, scripts with object-oriented design along with their unit testing with pytest.
-Contributed in all stages of ML development lifecycle of a classification based fraud detection model including preprocessing, EDA, Feature Engineering, Model training and deployment.<br>Outside of work, I built a complete MERN E-commerce app with 20+ RESTful APIs, JWT & Google OAuth based authentication flows, and handled real-time dynamic routing.
+Hi,👋 I'm Shiwanshu—a Computer Science graduate with one year of Machine Learning experience, specializing in Python, ML, Pandas, Pyspark and SQL, along with strong foundations in C++and AWS.<br>I have owned building and maintaining Python features and scripts with object-oriented design along with their unit testing with pytest, performing EDA and training models.
+I have Contributed in all stages of ML development lifecycle of classification based fraud detection model including preprocessing, EDA, Feature Engineering, Model training and deployment.<br>Outside of work, I built a complete MERN E-commerce app with 20+ RESTful APIs, JWT & Google OAuth based authentication flows, and handled real-time dynamic routing.
 My 500+ DSA problems reflect my strong problem-solving skills.<br>I’m eager to bring my hands-on experience, adaptability, and dedication to your engineering team. <br>Let’s connect!<br>